chaozhi/PolyOriginCmd/README.md

                         (type: Float64, default: 0.001)
   --chrpairing_phase CHRPAIRING_PHASE
                         chromosome pairing in parental phasing, with
-                        22 being only            bivalent formations
+                        22 being only        bivalent formations and
-                        and 44 being bi- and quadri-valent formations (type: Int64, default: 22) --chrpairing CHRPAIRING
+                        44 being bi- and quadri-valent formations
+                        (type: Int64, default: 22)
+  --chrpairing CHRPAIRING
                         chromosome pairing in offspring decoding, with
-                        22 being only            bivalent formations
+                        22 being only        bivalent formations and
-                        and 44 being bivalent and quadrivalent
+                        44 being bivalent and quadrivalent formations
-                        formations (type: Int64, default: 44)
+                        (type: Int64, default: 44)
   --chrsubset CHRSUBSET
                         subset of chromosomes, with nothing denoting
-                        all chromosomes,            e.g, "[2,10]"
+                        all chromosomes,        e.g, "[2,10]" denotes
-                        denotes the second and tenth chromosomes
+                        the second and tenth chromosomes (default:
-                        (default: "nothing")
+                        "nothing")
+  --snpthin SNPTHIN     subset of markers by taking every snpthin-th
+                        markers (type: Int64, default: 1)
   --nworker NWORKER     number of parallel workers for computing among
                         chromosomes (type: Int64, default: 1)
   --delsiglevel DELSIGLEVEL
                         if true, delete markers during parental
                         phasing (type: Float64, default: 0.05)
   --maxstuck MAXSTUCK   the max number of consecutive iterations that
-                        are rejected            in a phasing run
+                        are rejected        in a phasing run (type:
-                        (type: Int64, default: 5)
+                        Int64, default: 5)
   --maxiter MAXITER     the max number of iterations in a phasing run
                         (type: Int64, default: 30)
   --minrun MINRUN       if the min number of phasing runs that are at
-                        the same local maximimum or            have
-                        the same parental phases reaches minrun,
+                        the same local maximimum or        have the same parental phases reaches minrun, phasing
-                        phasing algorithm will stop before reaching
+                        algorithm will stop before reaching the
-                        the maxrun. (type: Int64, default: 3)
+                        maxrun. (type: Int64, default: 3)
   --maxrun MAXRUN       the max number of phasing runs (type: Int64,
                         default: 10)
-  --byparent BYPARENT   if true, update parental phases
+  --byparent BYPARENT   if true, update parental phases         parent
-                        parent by parent; if false, update parental phases one subpopulation by subpopulation.
+                        by parent; if false, update parental phases one subpopulation by subpopulation. (type:
-                        (type: Bool, default: true) --refhapfile REFHAPFILE
+                        Bool, default: true)
+  --refhapfile REFHAPFILE
-                        reference haplotype file            for
+                        reference haplotype file        for setting
-                        setting absolute parental phases.
-It has the same format as the input genofile,
+                        absolute parental phases.
+It has the same format as the input genofile,        except
-                        except that parental genotypes are phased and offspring genotypes are ignored if they exist.
+                        that parental genotypes are phased and
+                        offspring genotypes are ignored if they exist.
                         (default: "nothing")
   --correctthreshold CORRECTTHRESHOLD